 Mentor Works provides the critical pathway to connect businesses with government funding resources to foster innovation, productivity improvements, and as a result create new jobs and wealth in Canada.
 Our involvement is the key determinant in the simplification of government funding processes to leverage maximum cash for strategic growth.

-Bernadeen McLeod is the principal behind Mentor Works Ltd. As a corporate mentor and specialist in government grants and loans, she helps executives and business owners redefine their organizations in new and exciting ways – to build engaged teams and increase profits.
+Bernadeen McLeod is the principal behind Mentor Works Ltd. As a corporate mentor and specialist in Canadian small business government grants and loans, she helps executives and business owners redefine their organizations in new and exciting ways – to build engaged teams and increase profits.

 After 18 years as an executive and general manager, Bernadeen began coaching other organizations on small business financing options once she realized that being a successful company is about more than financial results, net profit, ratios with trend lines and return on investment.
 It is also about thinking strategically and growing the business with the help of government capital funding, wise investment and training.

-Bernadeen operates her business out of Cambridge, Ontario with clients throughout the region including Toronto, Kitchener, Waterloo, Guelph, and Burlington.
+Bernadeen operates her business out of Guelph, Ontario with clients throughout the region including Toronto, Kitchener, Waterloo, Cambridge, and Burlington.
 Bernadeen is also an active member of many online social forums.
-Be sure to stay informed of the latest government funding opportunities and business resources by following her on Twitter, Facebook, and LinkedIn.
+Be sure to stay informed of the latest Canadian government funding opportunities and business resources by attending one of Bernadeen’s upcoming small business funding events.

 “Knowing How to Think Empowers You Far Beyond Those Who Know Only What to Think.”